newideas-code/project-2/README.md

 # Project 2: Simple Arithmetic Calculator

-This project is a basic JavaScript calculator that performs addition of two predefined numbers.
+This project is a basic JavaScript calculator that performs the addition of two predefined numbers.
 It serves as a simple demonstration project.

 ## Table of Contents